A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]: Spectroscopic redshift and line measurements

 {\bf Spectroscopic redshift.} The dominant uncertainty on the spectroscopic redshift comes from the current MIRI/LRS wavelength calibration.
-While the current calibration accuracy is estimated to be around $\pm20\,$nm\footnote{https://www.stsci.edu/contents/news/jwst/2024/updates-to-miri-low-resolution-spectrometer-reference-files}, this still can introduce a redshift offset of $\Delta z\sim0.04$.
+While the current calibration accuracy is estimated to be around $\pm20\,$nm\footnote{(\url{https://www.stsci.edu/contents/news/jwst/2024/updates-to-miri-low-resolution-spectrometer-reference-files})}, this still can introduce a redshift offset of $\Delta z\sim0.04$.
 A recent calibration update (referenced as \verb!jwst_1174.pmap! in the JWST pipeline), introduced a shift of about 50\,nm at 6\,microns and decreasing to nearly zero at the red end of the spectral range.
 A similar correction but a bit less extreme in the blue part was independently found by ref.\cite{Beiler2023} using observations of a Y Dwarf.
-Fitting the line with a single Gaussian component, we obtain $z_{\rm H\alpha}=12.36\pm0.02$ with the updated 2024 JWST calibration.
-For comparison, adopting the calibration from ref.\cite{Beiler2023}, we obtain $z_{\rm H\alpha}=12.37\pm0.02$.
-In the case of the [OIII] doublet, and using a two-Gaussian simultaneous fitting as described above, we obtain $z_{\rm [OIII]}=12.29\pm0.01$ using the most recent pipeline calibration, or $z_{\rm [OIII]}=12.33\pm0.01$ using an alternative wavelength calibration\cite{Beiler2023}.
-The differences between the inferred redshifts are attributed to the current wavelength calibration uncertainty of $\sim20\,$nm.
-Across this paper we adopted the average of the redshifts obtained with the official pipeline calibration, resulting in $z=12.33\pm0.2$.
+Fitting the line with a single Gaussian component, we obtain $z_{\rm H\alpha}=12.36\pm0.02$\,(random)$\pm0.04$\,(systematic) with the updated 2024 JWST calibration.
+For comparison, adopting the calibration from ref.\cite{Beiler2023}, we obtain $z_{\rm H\alpha}=12.37\pm0.02$\,(random)$\pm0.04$\,(systematic).
+In the case of the [OIII] doublet, and using a two-Gaussian simultaneous fitting as described above, we obtain $z_{\rm [OIII]}=12.29\pm0.01$\,(random)$\pm0.04$\,(systematic) using the most recent pipeline calibration, or $z_{\rm [OIII]}=12.33\pm0.01$\,(random)$\pm0.04$\,(systematic) using an alternative wavelength calibration\cite{Beiler2023}.
+The differences between the inferred redshifts are mainly attributed to the current wavelength calibration uncertainty of $\sim20\,$nm.
+Across this paper we adopted the average of the redshifts obtained with the official pipeline calibration, resulting in $z=12.33\pm0.02$\,(random)$\pm0.04$\,(systematic) (or simply $z=12.33\pm0.04$, after taking the square root of the sum of the square of the two errors).
 Similar redshift constraints were derived from the NIRSpec observations\cite{Castellano2024} with a weighted redshift average between four different emission lines of $z=12.342\pm0.009$.
 A more precise MIRI/LRS wavelength calibration in the future will allow to derive spectroscopic redshifts with better than 1\,\% precision even with the low resolution spectrometer.